jcblsn/deep-monitoring-gsl/README.md

 **Limitations**

 As described in [this paper](https://doi.org/10.3390/w14244030), satellite monitoring of the Great Salt Lake will be limited to months when there is not snow on the ground regardless of what kind of imagery is used.

-## Contents

-- `data/`
-- `src/`
-  - `notebooks/`
-  - `scripts/`
-- `reference/`
-- `models/`

-## Roadmap

-- [x] Acquire and process SAR imagery
-~~- [ ] Produce mask representing ground truth from breaklines file~~
-- [ ] Produce mask representing ground truth from alternate source
-- [ ] Trim SAR data and mask to narrow area around lake within region of interest
-- [ ] Tile SAR data and perform processing steps for model training
-- [ ] Train U-net for image segmentation
-- [ ] Make predictions on tiles, compose to single image and assess performance, iterating as necessary
-- [ ] Assess performance on imagery from different years, times of year, iterating as necessary
-- [ ] Acquire imagery for all available dates, get model predictions for historical lake area
-- [ ] Compare estimates to existing estimates
-- [ ] Build website to display static historical estimates
-- [ ] Write up differences between existing interpolated lake estimates and deep learning estimates
-- [ ] Build infrastructure for ingesting and making predictions for new data using Cloud Composer or Github Actions
-- [ ] Add live estimates to website
-- [ ] Build static forecast model to predict future lake estimates using historical data
-- [ ] Augment website and forecast model to accommodate real-time updates
-- [ ] Finishing touches, distribution, promotion

 ## Feedback